 Following a hearing on the landlord’s motion for summary judgment seeking dismissal of plaintiff’s claims, the trial court concluded that the language of Section 5(b) “is not ambiguous and is a complete defense to the claims in the Complaint.”
 The trial court granted summary judgment in favor of the landlord on all of the tenant’s claims.
 The tenant timely appealed the decision to the North Carolina Court of Appeals, arguing that the language in Section 5(b) was ambiguous.

 The North Carolina Court of Appeals reversed the trial court and remanded the case for further proceedings.
 The Court concluded that when taken in its entirety, the lease was ambiguous.
-In its analysis of those relevant portions of the lease, the Court held that the lease created ambiguity as to the type of insurance that the tenant required of the tenant and noted that the two sections seemed to conflict as to the meaning of “hazard covered by insurance.”
+In its analysis of those relevant portions of the lease, the Court held that the lease created ambiguity as to the type of insurance required of the tenant and noted that the two sections seemed to conflict as to the meaning of “hazard covered by insurance.”
 The Court also noted the fact that the reference to a missing Section 8(c) of the lease further added to the ambiguity, which entitled the tenant to reversal of the trial court’s dismissal of its claims.

 This case is a strong reminder of some key points to consider when dealing with commercial leases (or any contract for that matter):

 - Shorter is not always better: Oftentimes, a client or opposing party will comment that a lease is “too long” or “too complicated.”
 While a longer lease might seem overwhelming or just an excuse for your attorney to use more “lawyer speak,” they often provide more guidance and specificity for the parties.
-The importance of such specificity can help to avoid a dispute similar to the one in the Morrell I suspect that the landlord in the Morrell case wishes those sections of the lease which formed the basis for the decision were more specific and clear.
+The importance of such specificity can help to avoid a dispute similar to the one in Morrell.
+I suspect that the landlord in the Morrell case wishes those sections of the lease which formed the basis for the decision were more specific and clear.

 - Proofreading is worth the time and money: It is important to thoroughly proofread the final version of the lease prior to execution: Any mistakes or ambiguities that are the result of an oversight or a typographical error, such as references to sections that are not included in the document, can create devastating consequences on the parties.
 Trust me, it is worth the money to have your attorney proofread it one more time!